Why do my patients keep asking me about ACE inhibitors and COVID-19?

 The COVID-19 literature to date has suggested increased mortality for adults with hypertension and for those with diabetes, a patient cohort frequently treated with ACEi.
 Although medication use has not been reported in patients with COVID-19, a letter to the Lancet postulated that the use of ACEi could be implicated in the increased mortality rate described in patients with hypertension.

-Human coronoviruses, such as SARS-CoV-2, gain entry to the cell through ACE2 which is expressed by epithelial cells of the lung and kidney.
-Thus a treatment that increases the expression of ACE2 at the cell surface could increase the severity of COVID-19 infection.
-There is animal evidence that circulating ACE2 levels are increased by treatment with ACEi.
-But also conflicting evidence in humans showing no association between circulating ACE2 levels and the use of ACEi.
+Human coronaviruses, such as SARS-CoV-2, enter the cell through ACE2, which is expressed by lung and kidney epithelial cells.
+Thus, a treatment that increases the expression of ACE2 at the cell surface could increase the severity of COVID-19 infection.
+Animal evidence shows that circulating ACE2 levels are increased by treatment with ACEi.
+But also, conflicting evidence in humans shows no association between circulating ACE2 levels and the use of ACEi.Â

-Interestingly, there is clinical data to suggest that ACE inhibition may actually be a potential therapy for viral pneumonia.
-Though it should be noted that this is confined to retrospective, observational data, clinical trials are underway to examine the use of recombinant ACE2 and losartan in adults with COVID-19, highlighting that the use of ACEi in patients with COVID-19 is not clearcut.
+Interestingly, clinical data suggest that ACE inhibition may actually be a potential therapy for viral pneumonia.
+Though it should be noted that this is confined to retrospective, observational data, clinical trials are underway to examine the use of recombinant ACE2 and losartan in adults with COVID-19, highlighting that the use of ACEi in patients with COVID-19 is not clearcut.Â

 How does this impact our patients?